Takuya-U-Sato/Prediction_of_Cross-Fitness/README.md

 ## Evo_antibiotics_.cpp

-A program to simulate adaptive evolution to environmental stress from the gene regulatory network obtained with "Evo_lowdim_.cpp".
+A program to simulate adaptive evolution to environmental stress from the gene regulatory network obtained with "Evo_lowdim_.cpp" (using in the Sec.IV in the paper).

 (ex.)
 The case with $\tilde{P}=1, \alpha=0.45$, random_seed_genotype : 0 and random_seed_antibiotics : 1.
 ```bash